WELCOME TO HEREFORD SAILING CLUB.

 She is available to sail throughout the year except when she is on hard standing for winter maintenance.
 Membership fees make a major contribution towards the mooring costs.
 Users’ charter fees make up the rest of the club’s income, including the costs of annual servicing of safety equipment and all the usual repairs and winter maintenance.
 Skippers and crews are expected to do some minor repairs on items that are discovered to be broken, for which they are reimbursed.

 All members of the club are bound by the HSC club rules.

 Skipper approval.
 Club skippers are vetted by the committee, and during any charter a club skipper or other suitably qualified and vetted skipper must be on board, together with a competent first mate capable of navigating home in case of an emergency.

 RYA affiliation and qualifications.
-HSC is RYA affiliated and its skippers are usually required to have a coastal or offshore RYA yachtmaster qualification The club runs practical RYA courses during the year aboard Auburn Lass.
+HSC is RYA affiliated and its skippers are usually required to have a coastal or offshore RYA yachtmaster qualification Occasionally, the club runs a practical RYA courses during the year aboard Auburn Lass.
 RYA examiners are invited on board at the end of the yachmaster courses to examine the candidates.
 The success rate is very high.

 Safety equipment.
 Auburn lass is a class A offshore sailing vessel.
 Though classed as a privately owned pleasure vessel, she carries a full suite of safety equipment similar to that required by the MCA code of practice for small commercial vessels.
 The list of her safety equipment can be found here in our safety policy section.